Sarasota to Bonita Beach

 Includes Siesta Key, Venice, Englewood, Boca Grande, Port Charlotte, Punta Gorda, Pine Island, Cape Coral, Captiva, Sanibel and Fort Myers

-Have a safe weekend and please take a kid fishing!
+Good luck this weekend and please take a kid fishing.

 Capt.
 Rob Modys